 Showing Interest and Finding Yourself a Lawyer/Conveyancer

-The process of Conveyancing in Brisbane as many believe doesn’t begin when you have finalized the property you are ready to buy.
+The process of Conveyancing in Brisbane as many believe doesn’t begin when you have finalised the property you are ready to buy.
 Rather, it begins at the moment you start selecting potential properties to own, as they will assist you with due diligence.

 At this stage itself, you should consult a conveyancer in Brisbane and tell them about your interest in purchasing the new property.
 This will give them sufficient time to put together legal documentation and liaise with other parties, should the need arise.

-Once you have finalized the property you wish to buy as well as discussed the terms with the seller, you pay a small deposit fee as a guarantee that you are going to buy the property in question.
+Once you have finalised the property you wish to buy as well as discussed the terms with the seller, you pay a small deposit fee as a guarantee that you are going to buy the property in question.

 However, this deposit fee and the seller accepting the offer, doesn’t mean that you are now the owner of the property.
 In fact, the property is still available in the market for someone else to bid.
 If someone is willing to offer more than you then the seller is free to sell his property to them, and return you your deposit.